-If you haven’t run into this issue yet, you will.
+If you haven’t run into this issue in your API strategy, you will.
 As your API management efforts grow, the complexity of your footprint will likewise escalate.
 Creating new versions of an API will not guarantee your API consumers will adopt these new versions right away, if at all.
 Which means you will need to accommodate backwards compatibility or support multiple versions of an API running in parallel.

-There are two recommended approaches to resolving this issue, described below.
+There are two recommended API versioning strategies to resolving this issue.

 Your universal resource identifier (URI) acts as the parent path for your URL.
 Or more simply, if your URL were a page in a book, your URI is the book itself.
 URI path versioning is Akana’s preferred method, and the industry gold standard.
 This approach is common among many of the leading technology players who have built their businesses around APIs.
 We’re talking Facebook, Airbnb, Twitter, the whole lot of them.

 If you are making a breaking change to your API, meaning any change that could break a client’s application, it is important that your API consumers know the change is being made.
 This patch is typically reserved for bug fixes.
 Here are two common scenarios.

 There are different ways to communicate to API consumers whether you are making a major or minor patch.

 So what if you have multiple versions of an API running?
 In this case, leave your first version running and put a deprecation timeline in place for clients to move to version two.
 The deprecation timeline could, in theory, be infinite.
 If the change is non-breaking, simply iterate V1 API in the platform and underlying implementation.
 If you wish, you could use lifecycle coordinator to track iteration history of specific APIs.

 The second option for API versioning is to use content negotiation.
 This approach versions resources based on their representational state, or media type.
 We typically do not recommend this, but some organizations have success with this approach.
 If you are utilizing content negotiation to version your APIs, consider a few of the following points: